 I have no idea if you need them.
 I have no idea if you need just one or two or all of the several versions possibly installed on your machine.

-Unfortunately, there’s no easy way for you to tell which programs on your machine require which versions of the redistributables.
-Or if, indeed, any still do.
-In an ideal world uninstalling the last software package requiring a particular version of the redistributables would also uninstall it.
-Unfortunately that’s generally not the case.
-If you uninstall software using redistributable, you may be left with an unnecessary redistributable on your machine, but with no way to tell if that’s the case.
+Unfortunately, there’s no easy way for you to tell which programs on your machine require which versions of the redistributables — or if any do.
+In an ideal world, uninstalling the last software package requiring a particular version of the redistributables would also uninstall it.
+Generally, that’s not the case.
+If you uninstall software using a redistributable, you may be left with an unnecessary redistributable on your machine, with no way to tell if that’s the case.

 Leaving them all in place is by far the safest thing to do.